Frequently Asked Questions

 - What is the recovery period like?

 The total recovery period is 7-10 days.
-You need to restrict their activity and keep them indoors.
-You also need to watch their incision closely.
-We will give you a complete list of post-op instructions when you pick your pet up.
+You will need to restrict your pet's activity, keep them indoors, and keep them dry.
+You will also need to check their incision twice daily and prevent them from licking or biting the incision.
+You will receive post-op instructions when you pick your pet up, and you can also click here for more post-op information.

 - Should I be worried that my dog/cat is licking his/her incision?